snalahi/Python-Basics/README.md

 on class specific methods (in most cases contructors to create a new instance or object of the specific class) and object specific methods (which are called upon on the created object or instance of the class)

-import turtle                #imports the turtle program or library or package screen = turtle.Screen()     #creates the "screen" instance / object with some built-in features / attributes by the Screen()
+import turtle                #imports the turtle module (collection of classes) screen = turtle.Screen()     #creates the "screen" instance / object with some built-in features / attributes by the Screen()
                              #constructor of the Screen class
 alex = turtle.Turtle()       #creates an instance / object of the Turtle class with the name "alex" and some built-in